 Getting from Kraków airport to the centre of the city is easy, thanks to a great rail connection.

-Frequent trains run from the train station at the airport to ’s central station ( Główny).
-A one-way ticket will set you back 9 PLN and the 16km journey takes just over 15 minutes.
+Frequent trains run from the train station at the airport to its central station ( Główny).
+A one-way ticket will set you back 12 PLN (as of September 2020) and the 16km journey takes just over 15 minutes.

 You can buy your ticket from the machines on the platform or from one of the conductors on board.